Presentation of the Memorial

 The Shoah Memorial, an instrument of our time

-The Shoah Memorial was opened to the public in January 2005, rue Geoffroy l’Asnier, on the site of the Mémorial du Martyr Juif Inconnu (Memorial to the Unknown Jewish Martyr).
+The Shoah Memorial was opened to the public in January 2005, rue Geoffroy l'Asnier, on the site du Mémorial du Martyr Juif Inconnu (Memorial to the Unknown Jewish Martyr).

-Why and how should the Shoah be “taught” in the 21st century?
-Such issues are at the heart of the Memorial’s mission, at the heart of the work of the historians, researchers and educators who come together here to be a source of inspiration open to all, ready to welcome the new generations.
+Why and how should the Shoah be «taught» in the 21st century?
+Such issues are at the heart of the mission of the Memorial, at the heart of the work of historians, researchers and educators who come together here to be a source of inspiration open to all, ready to welcome the new generations.

 Memorial activities

-The Centre de Documentation (Documentation Center) is the historical instrument for the transmission of knowledge on the Shoah and, in particular, the story of French Jews during the Second World War.
-Open to all, ranging from researchers to schoolchildren, the Documentation Center has a collection of over a million archives, 75,000 photos and 55,000 books.
-Archives originated in particular from the German administration and Gestapo in France, trials including Nuremberg and French sources such as the Commissariat Général aux questions juives (General Commission for Jewish Affairs).
+The Documentation Center is the historical instrument for the transmission of knowledge about the Shoah and, in particular, the story of French Jews during the Second World War.
+Open à tous, allant des chercheurs aux écoliers, le Centre de documentation a une collection de plus d'un million d’archives, 75.000 photos et 55.000 livres.
+Archives originated in particular from the German administration and Gestapo in France, trials including Nuremberg and French sources such as the General Commission for Jewish Affairs.

 The Museum: the permanent exhibition offers a chronological and thematic visit composed of twelve sequences depicting the history of Jews in France during the Shoah.
 The exhibition alternates between individual destinies and collective history.
-Based on the archives of the Documentation Center, with regular new additions, the museum is accessible to any kind of public.
+Based on the archives of the Documentation Center, with regular new additions, le musée est accessible à tout public.
 A special visit is designed for children over 8 years of age.

 Pedagogical and training activities: The Shoah Memorial is pursuing and intensifying the awareness campaigns of recent years to involve younger audiences.
 We invite classes to visit our premises, organize slide shows and meetings in partnership with the Forum des Images (Imagery Forum) and pedagogical workshops.
 The training programs for adults, teachers in particular, are diversified: visits to sites of commemoration including notably Auschwitz, Summer University, specific one-day training sessions.

-The auditorium can host up to 120 people for lectures, debates, conferences, presentations, slide shows and concerts.
-When the Memorial organizes such events elsewhere, in cooperation with other institutions more people can be accommodated.
+The auditorium can host up to 120 people for readings, debates, conferences, presentations, slide shows and concerts.
+Quand le Mémorial organise de tels événements ailleurs, en cooperation avec d’autres institutions plus de personnes peuvent être accomodées.